Ahren09/Ahren09.github.io/content/authors/admin/_index.md

 My research has led to <b>20+ top-tier publications</b>, along with recognition including the <b>Microsoft Research "Star of Tomorrow" Award</b>, <b>Roblox Graduate Fellowship Finalist</b>, and <b>UCLA Dean’s Honor List</b> (5 times).
 My works are featured in leading media outlets such as <a href="https://www.scientificamerican.com/article/chatbots-medical-questions-language/">Scientific American</a> and <a href="https://theworld.org/segments/2024/04/04/chatbots-making-mistakes-when-translating-medical-advice-in-some-languages"> The World</a>.

-During my doctoral studies 🎓, I worked as a Research Scientist Intern at J.P.
-Morgan AI Research, Adobe Research, and Visa Research.
+During my doctoral studies 🎓, I worked as a research scientist intern at J.P.
+Morgan AI Research and Adobe Research, and a research collaborator with Visa Research.

 Previously, as an undergraduate at UCLA 🧑‍💻, I worked as a research scientist intern at [Microsoft Research Asia (MSRA)](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/groups/), Social Computing Group, directed by [Dr. Xing Xie](https://scholar.google.com/citations?user=5EQfAFIAAAAJ).
 I was mentored by [Dr. Xiting Wang](https://scholar.google.com/citations?hl=zh-CN&user=urC8meQAAAAJ) and [Dr. Jindong Wang](https://jd92.wang/), and lead research projects on Large Language Models, Explainable NLP, and Large Language Models.
 I also worked as a research assistant at Scalable Analytics Institute ([ScAi](https://scai.cs.ucla.edu/)) on graph neural networks and recommender systems under the mentorship of [Prof. Yizhou Sun](http://web.cs.ucla.edu/~yzsun/) and [Prof. Wei Wang](http://web.cs.ucla.edu/~weiwang/)